ra1fh/s725/README.md

 Examples:

 	s725get -d serial -D /dev/cua00
-	s725get -D /dev/cua00
+	s725get -D /dev/ttyUSB0

-You must have write permissions to the device file to use s725get.
+You must have write permissions for the device file to use s725get.

 Downloaded workout files are stored in the current directory by default.
 To change this, you can pass the -f command line option to